5 Simple Ways To Make Slime Without Glue

 Nowadays, people are able to buy these sorts of things in all kinds of stores, and can do so pretty easily.
 But this is a DIY era!
 There is not satisfaction like that of making your own time-waster, and learning to create your own goo has the added benefit of making you (or your children) feel like a mad scientist.

 So how does one go about making their own goo?
 Well, the easy answer is that there are a lot of ways.
 But there’s a difference between making slime and making a mess.
 There are several methods that utilize glue in the creation of slime and goo toys, but that can become a sticky situation very quickly.
 You want to feel like a mad scientist, after all, not just mad.
-So let’s look at a few ways you can make slime without glue.
+So let’s look at a few ways you can make slime with no glue.